cibere/Flow.Launcher.Plugin.WordNikDictionary/README.md

 To Install Wordnik Dictionary through Flow's Plugin Manager, run the following command: `pm install wordnik dictionary`.

 ### Manual Installation
+> [!WARNING]
-This method is not recommended, only do this if you know what your doing.
+> This method is not recommended, only do this if you know what your doing.
 #### Download from a release

 1. Download the zipped release file.

 To download a previously released version, head to the [releases page](https://github.com/cibere/Flow.Launcher.Plugin.WordNikDictionary/releases), find the version you want, and download the zip file.

 2. Extract the zip file into your plugins folder.

 You can access your userdata folder through the `Flow Launcher UserData Folder` command in the system commands plugin, from there go into the `Plugins` folder, and create a new folder for your release.
 Extract the contents of the zip folder into the new folder you've made.